fackfone/alx-low_level_programming/README.md

 :one::zero: 0x0A.C - argc, argv

+:one::one: 0x0B.C - malloc, free

+:one::two: 0x0C.C - More malloc, free

 *********************************************************************************
 > ***Powered by *fackfone* for ALX - HOLBERTON SOFTWARE ENGINEERING Cohort 3 June 2021***